-Gravitational Potential Energy: Eg, is energy is stored in a gravitational field above a reference, or zero level of a gravitational source. (i.e. the surface of the Earth, but it can be set for each system).
-Mathematically, $E_a = mgh$ , where q is the acceleration due to gravity and h is the height above a zero level (use only positive values).
+Gravitational Potential Energy: E_g, is energy stored in a gravitational field above a reference, or zero level of a gravitational source. (i.e. the surface of the Earth, but it can be set for each system).
+Mathematically, $E_a = mgh$, where q is the acceleration due to gravity and h is the height above a zero level (use only positive values).

-Elastic Potential Energy: $E_e$ , the energy stored that depends on the distance an object has been compressed or stretched.
-Elastic materials can restore its shape by applying a restoring force.
+Elastic Potential Energy: E_e , the energy stored that depends on the distance an object has been compressed or stretched.
+Elastic materials can restore their shape by applying a restoring force.
 That ability is summarized numerically by a what is called a spring constant, k.
 Highly flexible materials have a low k-value, whereas stiff materials have high k-values.
 Mathematically, the stored energy is $E_e = \frac{1}{2}kx^2$ where x is the compression or stretch length in meters.
-If a restoring force law of motion
+If a restoring of a spring